|

 dive team is named Norbert Wu and he has produced and filmed

 many films and documentaries on sea life in Antarctica.
+We have our own water plant (the building

 on the left) which provides all the water we need through